 \section{Introduction}

 Numerous cosmological evidence indicates the existence of dark matter (DM)~\cite{pdg2024,bertone_particle_2005}.
 One of the most popular candidates of DM is weakly interacting massive particles (WIMPs), with mass from GeV to TeV scales~\cite{pdg2024}.
-Many experiments have conducted direct detection on WIMPs, such as DarkSide~\cite{darkside}, SuperCDMS~\cite{cdmslite}, XENON~\cite{xenon_nT}, LUX-ZEPLIN~\cite{lux}, PandaX~\cite{pandax} and CDEX~\cite{cdex0,cdex1,cdex12014,cdex12016,cdex1b2018,cdex1b_am,cdex1bprl,cdex102018}, yet no DM signal has been observed.
+Many experiments have conducted direct detection on WIMPs, such as DarkSide~\cite{darkside}, SuperCDMS~\cite{cdmslite}, XENON~\cite{xenon_nT}, LZ~\cite{lux}, PandaX~\cite{pandax}, and CDEX~\cite{cdex0,cdex1,cdex12014,cdex12016,cdex1b2018,cdex1b_am,cdex1bprl,cdex102018}, yet no DM signal has been observed.
 Consequently, the theoretical framework and experimental investigations are extended to a broader mass range, one of which is heavier DM particles with masses from 10 TeV to the Planck mass~\cite{UHDMwhitebook}.
-At this scale of mass, DM particles can be generated in early Universe~\cite{UHDM_the1,UHDM_the2}, through certain mechanisms such as Freeze-out~\cite{freezeout1,freezeout2} and Freeze-in~\cite{freezein1,freezein2}.
-Composite particles~\cite{composite} and primordial black holes~\cite{pbh} are also candidates of ultra heavy dark matter (UHDM).
-Although designed for the WIMPs detection, direct detection experiments are also capable of searching for UHDM.
-Constrained by the low dark matter density in the universe, UHDM exhibits a much lower flux than WIMPs, thus requiring an enhanced interaction cross-section for observation.
-The increased cross-section facilitates more energy deposition in Earth or atmosphere, known as the Earth shielding effect, which consequently establishes an upper limit of cross-section in direct detection experiments~\cite{earthshield,cdms_UHDM}.
+Theories of supersymmetry explain the existence of such ultraheavy particles~\cite{supersymmetry}.
+At this scale of mass, DM particles can be generated in the early Universe~\cite{UHDM_the1,UHDM_the2}, through certain mechanisms such as freeze-out~\cite{freezeout1,freezeout2} and freeze-in~\cite{freezein1,freezein2}.
+Composite particles~\cite{composite} and primordial black holes~\cite{pbh} are also candidates of ultraheavy dark matter (UHDM).
+Although designed for WIMP detection, direct detection experiments are also capable of searching for UHDM.
+Constrained by the low dark matter density in the Universe, UHDM exhibits a much lower flux than WIMPs, thus requiring an enhanced interaction cross section for observation.
+The increased cross section facilitates more energy deposition in Earth or atmosphere, known as the Earth shielding effect, which consequently establishes an upper limit of cross section in direct detection experiments~\cite{earthshield,cdms_UHDM}.